Personalized Weight Loss Management through Wearable Devices and Artificial Intelligence: AI4FoodDB Database

 \section{AI4FoodDB Database}

-The AI4Food database (AI4FoodDB) was developed from a 1-month Randomized Controlled Trial (RCT) involving 100 overweight and obese subjects who were monitored during a nutritional intervention.
+The AI4Food database (AI4FoodDB) was developed from a 1-month randomized controlled trial (RCT) involving 100 overweight and obese subjects who were monitored during a nutritional intervention.
 AI4FoodDB comprises 10 distinct datasets (DS), ranging from biological samples to continuous digital measurements, obtained from three different types of data acquisition (i.e., manual, clinical, and digital).
-For detailed information about the AI4FoodDB database and the RCT, please refer to \cite{romero2023ai4fooddb}.

 In the present study, we consider digital data from datasets DS4 (Biomarkers), DS6 (Vital Signs), DS7 (Physical Activity), DS8 (Sleep Activity), and DS9 (Emotional State).
-Subjects wore a Freestyle Libre 2 Continuous Glucose Monitor (CGM) device to track their BGL (in mg/dL) every 15 minutes during the intervention.
+Subjects wore a Freestyle Libre 2 continuous glucose monitor (CGM) device to track their BGL (in mg/dL) every 15 minutes during the intervention.
 In addition, they wore a FitBit Sense smartwatch to track their physiological data and lifestyle habits such as PA, SA, and stress.
+Importantly, digital measurements were collected exclusively during a two-week period of the RCT.
+For detailed information about the AI4FoodDB database and the RCT, please refer to \cite{romero2023ai4fooddb}.

 Table \ref{tab:statistics} provides descriptive statistics of AI4FoodDB’s subjects, showing the mean and standard deviation values of anthropometric and biochemical statistics, and some of the most important features from each dataset.
 We report the statistics for the total population (93 subjects), subjects who lost $\geq$ 2\% of their initial weight (55 subjects), and subjects who did not (38 subjects).
+This threshold was established by expert nutritionists based on observed weight loss patterns and the duration of the RCT, considering it a valid indicator of meaningful weight reduction and reflecting a clinically significant change within the study period.
 P-values are also presented to indicate the statistical significance of differences between both groups.

 Overall, the primary differences between both groups were observed in glucose variability and emotional state metrics (stress and sleep points).
 However, many of these differences did not retain statistical significance.
-These findings indicate that, despite some observable trends, there are no robust, statistically significant differences between the groups across the evaluated features.
+These findings suggest no statistically significant differences between the groups despite some observable trends.